Moisture in Asphalt Production

 Sources of variation in moisture and their effects

-In practice, fine aggregates can hold considerably higher moisture contents than coarser gravels, and it has been found, therefore, that the greatest benefit in moisture measurement is usually achieved in aggregates with particle sizes less than 10mm.
-Field trials have proved that by using microwave moisture sensors, measurement accuracies of ±0.2% are achieved and that these more than exceed the industry requirement.
+In practice, fine aggregates can hold considerably more moisture than coarser gravels, and therefore it has been found that the greatest benefit from moisture measurement is usually achieved in aggregates with particle sizes less than 10mm.
+Field trials have proven that by using Hydronix microwave moisture sensors, measurement accuracies of ± 0.2% can be achieved, exceeding the industry requirement.

 Batch plant operations

-- Moisture variations can cause the dryer to work inefficiently, over-drying already dry aggregate or outputting insufficiently dry material.
+- Moisture variations can cause the dryer to work inefficiently, resulting in over-drying already dry aggregate or the output of insufficiently dry material

-- The ability to adjust the dryer rate taking into account the moisture content of the aggregates being fed, resulting in energy savings.
+- By adjusting the dryer rate taking into account the moisture content of aggregate feed, energy savings can be made.

 Continuous (drum) plant operations

-In the production of asphalt by drum mixing, aggregate gradation is controlled at the cold feed and, therefore, ensuring the accuracy of the cold feed is essential.
-Installing moisture sensors at the belt weighers or at the base of the cold-feed bins allows real-time feed adjustment, ensuring that the correct dry weight of aggregates is loaded into the drum mixer, resulting in:
+In the production of asphalt by drum mixing, aggregate gradation is controlled at the cold feed and therefore ensuring the accuracy of the cold feed is essential.
+Installing Hydronix Hydro-Probe moisture sensors at the belt weighers or at the base of the cold-feed bins allows real-time feed adjustment, ensuring that the correct dry weight of aggregates is loaded into the drum mixer, resulting in:

-- The ability to adjust the burner rate to suit the moisture content of incoming materials, allowing efficiency monitoring.
+- The burner rate can be adjusted to suit the moisture content of incoming materials, allowing efficiency monitoring

 - Reduction in inadequate adhesion between asphalt binder and aggregates.